s3p02/digits_docker_jupyter/README.md

 ```
 !curl localhost:5000/datasets/images/classification.json -b digits.cookie -XPOST -F folder_train=$FLOWER_PHOTO_PATH -F encoding=jpg -F resize_channels=1 -F resize_width=240 -F resize_height=240 -F method=folder -F dataset_name=google_flowers_dataset
 ```

+To know more about how we set the value of various fields in the dataset creation form, using the REST API, please refer to Nvidia's comprehensive list of the available form fields in [forms.py](https://github.com/NVIDIA/DIGITS/blob/master/digits/dataset/images/classification/forms.py)

 ## The Following indicates that the dataset in initialized

 <kbd>